-Receptor Sensitivity Justification Local Flora & Fauna Low The proposed PL alignment is located on a rocky plateau with patches of pre-littoral steppe, and graras and characterised by an arid climate.
-The biodiversity (the number and types of species present within the site) is limited and the species are widespread globally.
-Species of Conservation Concern High Some species of international conservation concern such as the Helmethead Gecko are vulnerable to direct mortality by vehicles if mitigation measures are not implemented.
-The surveys identified a total of four endemic species within the study area.
-Migratory Birds Medium Migratory birds onsite (including migratory species that use the IBA as a stop-over area) might be vulnerable to collision and electrocution with the PL if mitigation measures are not implemented.
+Receptor Sensitivity Justification Local Flora & Fauna Medium The proposed PL alignment is located on a rocky plateau with some depressions, pre-littoral steppe, and graras and characterised by an arid climate.
+The biodiversity is rich in reptile species and flora but limited in terms of mammal and birds species.
+Species of Conservation Concern High Some species of international conservation concern such as the Helmethead Gecko are vulnerable to direct mortality by vehicles and trade if mitigation measures are not implemented.
+Endemic reptile species and endemic flora may occur along the corridor as well as the wider region.
+Migratory Birds Medium Migratory birds onsite, including gulls and waders migrating to/from the IBA, are especially vulnerable to collision and electrocution with the PL if mitigation measures are not implemented.